hectordufau/dockerfabricwizard/README.md

-# DockerFabric Wizard
+# Docker Fabric Wizard

-Welcome to DockerFabric Wizard, a tool designed to simplify the automated installation of Hyperledger Fabric using Docker containers.
+Welcome to Docker Fabric Wizard, a tool designed to simplify the automated installation of Hyperledger Fabric using Docker containers.
 This tool is aimed at professionals and students interested in blockchain technology.

 > __Warning__
 This project is under development, so it is not ready for use yet.
 It is also not an official Hyperledger Fabric tool.